Event Management Career

 The Most Common Questions about

 Do you have a question about starting an event management career?
-It can be a bit overwhelming when you're first starting out; but I try to cover the basics for you in the pages on this website and in my free four-part video series, which answers the most common questions people have about event planning and how to get started.
+It can be a bit overwhelming when you're first starting out; but I try to cover the basics for you in the pages on this website and in my free introductory guide, How to Become an Event Planner, which answers the most common questions people have about event planning and how to get started.

-If, after watching the free four-part video series and after reading through all the pages on this website you still have a specific question, please feel free to email me using the "Contact" menu tab above.
-I do try to answer every email I receive; however please know that if you require specific one-on-one advice, I do offer phone or Skype consultations for $125 per hour.
+If, after reading the guide and after reading through all the pages on this website you still have a specific question, please feel free to email me using the "Contact" form on this page.
+I do try to answer every email I receive; however please know that if you require specific one-on-one advice, I do offer phone or Skype consultations for $75 per hour.

 Below are some of the most commonly-asked questions I receive from my readers; please click on the question which links to a page that answers that question in greater detail.

 How do I become an event planner?
 The question is simple, but the answer is more complex; and much too long to answer in a few paragraphs.
 I encourage you to sign up for my free video training series, Three Steps to Become an Event Planner.
 This video series explains, in detail, how to get your career started and how to overcome the obstacles you are facing in starting your career.

 But basically, it comes down to this: employers do not have the time or the resources to train you how to plan events.
 If you are hoping to somehow magically land an entry-level job and then learn about event planning, you will never get hired.
 You simply must take it upon yourself to learn about event planning before you even begin to apply for entry-level jobs.
 And if you hope to start your own event planning business, then it's imperative that you learn how to plan events!